Hypoallergenic Turmeric Cleansers For Sensitive Skin

 Understanding the difference between brightening and whitening helps set realistic goals.
 Turmeric brightens gently by fading dark spots over time.

-Anti-inflammatory action: Turmeric blocks the pathways that cause redness and swelling.
-It calms your skin's overactive response to irritants.
+Soothing action: Turmeric may help calm the pathways that cause redness and swelling.
+It soothes your skin's overactive response to irritants.

-Gentle pigment control: It fades dark spots without harsh chemicals.
+Gentle pigment support: It fades dark spots without harsh chemicals.
 No burning, stinging, or peeling like other brightening ingredients cause.

 What Makes a Cleanser Hypoallergenic?